Tour starts on every single THURSDAY all year long.

 Day 6.
 Fez - Meknes - Marrakesh (547km ~ 340 miles)

-Breakfast.
 Departure to Meknes - the formal capital of Morocco.
 It is a marvelous city surrounded by 40 kilometers of town walls and with a huge gate called ‘Bab el-Mansour’ - the grandest of all imperial Moroccan gateways.
 After a tour and some time in Meknes tour will continue to Marrakesh.
+Dinner and accommodation.

 Day 7.
 Marrakech